 Even in the first three decades of the twentieth century, many Austrian artists had emigrated to other countries, for example the USA or France, in anticipation of better working conditions and career prospects.
 As of 1938, however, the growing powers of the dictatorial Nazi regime forced many artists to flee into exile, among them Max Oppenheimer, Joseph Floch, Franz Lerch, Wolfgang Paalen, Hans Boehler, Fritz Wotruba, and Georg Ehrlich.
 Others, who could not escape, were persecuted and murdered after having been banned from painting and practicing their profession. Émigré artists encountered fresh inspiration and new networks thus arose.

-The Belvedere owns one of the few examples of early French cubism in Village Landscape (1912/13) by Ferdinand Léger.
-The Graz painter Alfred Wickenburg had studied among others with Jean-Paul Laurens at the Paris Académie between 1906 and 1909.
-In his work Rinaldo and Armida of 1923, he produced one of the most significant examples of cubist figural compositions in Austria at that time.
+The Belvedere’s collection includes Village Landscape (1912–13) by Fernand Léger, one of the few examples from the early period of French Cubism.
+Alfred Wickenburg, from Graz, had studied with Jean-Paul Laurens at the Académie Julian in Paris from 1906 to 1909 and his work Rinaldo and Armida (1923) is one of the most significant examples of Cubist figure painting in Austria at this time.

-The Belvedere also owns important examples of post-1918 painting in Germany, among them a number of late pictures by Lovis Corinth: The Herzogstand at Walchensee in Snow (1922) is an excellent record of his painting style, infused with dramatic gesture and precipitating towards dissolution of form.
-Reclining Woman with Book and Gladioli (1931) is a masterpiece by Max Beckmann that achieves a balance between expressive line and harmonious use of colour.
+In addition, the Belvedere houses important examples of post-1918 German painting.
+Among these highlights are a series of late works by Lovis Corinth.
+These include The Herzogstand at Walchensee in the Snow (1922), a striking reflection of how the artist’s works were dissolving into a painterly and gestural style.
+The picture Reclining Woman with Book and Irises (1931) is a masterpiece by Max Beckmann that achieves a balance between expressive line, symbolic content, and harmonious colors.

 +43 1 795 57 134